Best Messaging Apps for Business – Top 12

 The most obvious advantage of using Facebook Messenger to communicate with customers is its vast user base.
 With 1.4 billion active monthly users, most of your customers already have Facebook accounts and check their messages regularly, so Facebook allows for rapid interactions with a wide audience.

-Chatbots can be very useful to automate simple customer service queries and even make purchases without leaving Facebook.
+Chatbots can be very useful for automating simple customer service queries and making purchases without leaving Facebook.
 Movie ticket distributor Fandango has enabled customers to book tickets for themselves and their friends via Facebook messages and event groups, helping them to increase sales with social media users.

-Delegating straightforward tasks to a chatbot such as purchasing and simple information requests also allows your team to focus on conversations that need a personal touch.
-Such conversations are complaints and technical support.
-They can also serve to put users in contact with a live agent, allowing them to give some details about their issue or query before talking to your staff.
+Delegating straightforward tasks to a chatbot, such as purchasing and simple information requests, allows your team to focus on conversations needing personal touch.
+Such conversations are about complaints and technical support.
+They can also put users in contact with a live agent, allowing them to give some details about their issue or query before talking to your staff.

 While it has the advantage of the largest audience, Facebook Messenger lacks many of the features businesses need to manage their customer interactions, so it can be a good idea to integrate it into a business messaging app.